gchchung/Diploscapter_pachys/telomere_detection/README.md

 | ```-K```   | largest repeat period (in bps) to consider |
 | ```-l```   | the window for graphing the occupancy of the repeat patterns.
 The value of ```l``` should be determined by trial and error to fully cover the lengths of telomeres: we found that 2000 bps were sufficient for _Diploscapter_ telomeres, while _Caenorhabditis_ telomeres required at least 6000 bps. |
 | ```-n```   | graph only the top ```n``` most frequently occurring repeats in the beginnings and ends of reads.|

+To generate the occupancy graph for a single type of repeat

 ## References
 Chung _& al._ (2024) manuscript in preparation.